 \section{A brief introduction the mean curvature flow}

-In this section we discuss facts, some deep, concerning the mean curvature flow and self shrinkers which we will use below -- note though that we elect to postpone some ``preliminaries,'' particularly weak notions of the flow, to other sections where they seem to fit more naturally into the discussion.
-Let $X: M \to N^{n+1}$ be an embedding of $M$ realizing it as a smooth closed hypersurface of $N$, which by abuse of notation we also refer to as $M$.
-Then the mean curvature flow of $M_t$ is given by the image of (overloading notation) $X: M \times [0,T) \to N^{n+1}$ satisfying where $\nu$ is the outward normal:
+In this section we discuss some facts concerning the mean curvature flow and self shrinkers which we will use below, though we elect to postpone some other background material to other sections where they seem to fit more naturally into the discussion.
+Let $X_0: M \to N^{n+1}$ be an embedding of $M$ realizing it as a smooth closed hypersurface of $N$, which by abuse of notation we also refer to as $M$.
+Then the mean curvature flow of $M_t$ is given by the image of $X: M \times [0,T) \to N^{n+1}$ satisfying the following where $\nu$ is the outward normal:

 This is an interesting flow to consider for a variety of reasons, for example as a tool in topology -- for a survey see \cite{survey}.
-There is a comparison principle for the mean cuvature flow, and for example by enclosing any compact hypersurface in $\R^{n+1}$ with a sufficiently large sphere it is easy to see that singularities are common for mean curvature flows in Euclidean space.
+There is a comparison principle for the mean cuvature flow which says that any two flows where one is compact must stay disjoint if they are initially, and using it by enclosing any compact hypersurface in $\R^{n+1}$ with a sufficiently large sphere it is easy to see that singularities are common for mean curvature flows in Euclidean space.
 Generically the only noncompact singularities encountered will be modeled on round cylinders: generic mean curvature flow in $\R^3$ has been already rather well developed (see \cite{CM} and \cite{CCMS}) although there still might be situations where one is forced to consider ``exotic'' singularities, for example in potential applications of the flow to a family of surfaces considered simultaneously. $ $